ucl-sgnl/FSPSimulator/README.md

 conda activate fspsim
 ```

-For running on a Virtual Machine, you will need Miniconda to activate the environment:
+To run the simulations on a Virtual Machine, you will need Miniconda to activate the environment:

 ``` bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh